-How CBD oil can help your pet.
+How Hemp oil can help your pet.

 Your cat's claws are an important part of their daily lives.
 Cats scratch to express excitement, to mark territory, to exercise and to groom themselves.
 Their claws serve to stretch their muscles, as traction for walking, climbing, and balance, as well as for self-defense and hunting.
 So why declaw cats?